Title: Miss Mary Bennet Spinster

 So, when Reverend Mr. Edmund Carew looked at her, it was totally unexpected and somewhat uncomfortable.
 It caused her sense of self-possession to desert her.

 She put a hand to her chest and wondered if the current fluttering of her heart was what her mother had suffered.
 She didn't know what to think about it, so she decided not to think about it at all.
 There was plenty to claim her attention at the moment so it was an easy thing to put out of her mind.

-Reverend Carew was dutiful to his parish and spent many hours caring for his flock beyond the weekly services and the occasional funerals, baptisms, and weddings.
+However, Reverend Carew was dutiful to his parish and spent many hours caring for his flock beyond the weekly services and the occasional funerals, baptisms, and weddings his position garnered.
 He had surprised many this past year by knowing much more about them than they had supposed.